Applicable for users with an Enterprise-Cloud license.

 First, you need to configure a group token in your identity provider.
 Then, in order to set up the IDP mapper, at least one role needs to already exist in the my.anydesk II management console.
 This role can then be mapped to a role within the identity provider.

 After mapping the role(s), its status will change to mapped.
 This means that users can no longer be manually linked to that role.
-Deleting the IDP mapper will remove the mapped status and allow you to manually link users to that role.
+Deleting the IDP mapper will remove the mapped status, allowing you to manually link users to that role.

 To set up the IDP mapper: